ihsanapp/knowledgebase/content/en/privacy.md

 * Honeybadger - Error reporting
 * Imagekit - Image storage
 * Backblaze - Image storage
-* Mailjet - Transactional email provider
+* Mailgun - Transactional email provider

 **To help you troubleshoot or squash a software bug, with your permission.** If at any point we need to access your account to help you with a Support case, we will ask for your consent before proceeding.